Healthy Homes Assessment Ahuriri

 Rental Property Home Assessments Ahuriri

-The areas of rental property that are affected with the Healthy Homes Standards in Ahuriri include each:
+The areas of rental property that are affected with Healthy Homes Standard.
+Healthy Homes Standard in Ahuriri include each:

 • Bedroom